-CGEN-15001T is the internal designation for ILDR2, a novel B7/CD28-like immune checkpoint target candidate discovered by Compugen.
+ILDR2 (internal designation CGEN-15001T) is a novel B7/CD28-like immune checkpoint target candidate discovered by Compugen.

-Studies testing the immune function of CGEN-15001T/ILDR2, as a membrane bound protein or using a recombinant fusion protein containing the extracellular domain of CGEN-15001T/ILDR2, showed it is capable of inhibiting T cell activation, promoting a Th1 to Th2 shift, and potentially inducing immune tolerance.
-CGEN-15001T/ILDR2 is expressed in subpopulations of immune cells, mainly macrophages, in both tumor and normal tissue samples.
+Studies testing the immune function of ILDR2, as a membrane bound protein or using a recombinant fusion protein containing the extracellular domain of ILDR2, showed it is capable of inhibiting T cell activation, promoting a Th1 to Th2 shift, and potentially inducing immune tolerance.
+ILDR2 is expressed in subpopulations of immune cells, mainly macrophages, in both tumor and normal tissue samples.

-In August 2013, Compugen signed a research and discovery collaboration and license agreement with Bayer HealthCare for the development and commercialization of antibody-based therapeutics for cancer immunotherapy against CGEN-15001T/ILDR2.
+In August 2013, Compugen signed a research and discovery collaboration and license agreement with Bayer HealthCare for the development and commercialization of antibody-based therapeutics for cancer immunotherapy against ILDR2.
 After achieving all preclinical stage milestones, this program was transferred to Bayer for further development.
-To date, preclinical activities are on track, and pivotal toxicity studies and GMP clinical trial material production are ongoing.

 In April 2018, Bayer disclosed BAY 1905254, a novel immune checkpoint inhibitor for cancer immunotherapy targeting ILDR2.
 BAY 1905254 is a human/mouse cross-reactive antibody blocking the immunosuppressive activity of ILDR2.
 BAY 1905254 exhibits anti-tumor activity as a monotherapy in various mouse models, and was also shown to have additive anti-tumor effects in combination with other cancer therapy approaches in those models, indicating the possibility for multiple combination uses in cancer immunotherapy.